TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Configuration/Index.rst

 Among these configuration options you might find entry points for hooks in the backend.
-This somehow overlaps the intention of :code:`SC_OPTIONS` above but this array is an older invention and slightly outdated. ::
+This somehow overlaps the intention of :php:`SC_OPTIONS` above but this array is an older invention and slightly outdated. ::

    $TBE_MODULES_EXT[ backend_module_key ][ sub_key ] = value